 And heroes produce unforgettable moments of brilliance.

-Old Trafford is England’s second oldest test venue and one of the most renowned.
+As England’s second oldest test venue, Old Trafford is without a doubt one of the most renowned.
 It was where the first ever Ashes test was held in England in July 1884.
 In 1956, it saw the first 10-wicket haul in a single innings by England bowler Jim Laker who achieved bowling figures of 19 wickets for 90 runs, a record which is unmatched in Test and first-class cricket.
 And it was in the 1993 Ashes Test at Old Trafford that brilliant Australian leg-spinner Shane Warne bowled Mike Gatting with the so-called Ball of the Century.